 + Focus should be kept on fighting a single enemy; all other enemies should be linked with a single great one.

-+ Face-to-face meetings with the public are the most effective way to promote a political agenda.
++ Face-to-face meetings with the public and mass rallies are the most effective ways to promote a political agenda.

 + A political campaign should be led by one charismatic figure with strong, inflexible convictions.

 Each of these rules is discussed at length in “Mein Kampf”, published in 1925.
-Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda office during World War I. Whatever their source, they served as guidelines for the entire National Socialist propaganda effort.
+Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda campaign during World War I (“The cleverest trick used in propaganda against Germany during the War was to accuse Germany of what our enemies themselves were doing,” Goebbels, 1934).
+Whatever their source, they served as guidelines for the entire National Socialist propaganda effort.

-Here is a poster from 1930, the breakthrough national election year for the Nazis, when they went from the ninth most popular party to the second:
+Here is a poster from 1930, the breakthrough national election year for the Nazis, when they went from the ninth most popular party to the second most:

 This one is from 1931: